Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Non-universal Out-of-time-order correlators (OTOC) and equilibration

 In the chaotic regime the $2N$-point photonic OTOC is proportional to the $2N$-point SFF, $\mathcal{R}_{2N}(mT)$, given by \cref{eq:2NSpectralFormFactor}.

 The important message we want to convey is that measuring the probability amplitude, $P_{F}(mT)$, is equivalent to measuring a photonic OTOC.
-We will show, with an example, that when the system exhibits QSOC that boson sampling should be hard [see \cref{sec:results-submatrices}].
+We will show, with an example, that when the system exhibits QSOC it equilibrates.
 This is linked with the OTOC and scrambling \cite{Rammensee2018} in the chaotic regime, where in a system with QSOC operators spread across all modes, but instead do not in the regular regime.
-Thus, whether the boson sampling task is hard depends on the periodic photonic chips capability to scramble information and become delocalized [see \cref{Fig0}].
+Thus, whether the system equilibrates depends on the periodic photonic chips capability to scramble information and become delocalized [see \cref{Fig0}].

 In the next section we will show how the two- and four-point SFF will naturally appear in the dynamics of expectation values and how they determine long-time properties such as equilibration due to level repulsion.